Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 ### 1.2 Nested style - Ampersand (&)

 The creation of nested style is made more intuitive.
-The hiearchy of your classes is respected by the hierarchy defined defined by the HTML elements.
+The hiearchy of your classes is respected by the hierarchy defined by your HTML elements.

 ```
 .card {